-WHEREAS; launched by the Council almost two decades ago, the Money Smart Wisconsin campaign promotes financial literacy and awareness through financial education classes, activities, and opportunities for Wisconsinites by bringing together different organizations and facilitating the sharing of expertise, leveraging limited resources, and expanding community participation in financial education efforts; and
+WHEREAS; launched by the Council 18 years ago, the Money Smart Wisconsin campaign promotes financial literacy and awareness through financial education classes, activities, and opportunities for Wisconsinites by bringing together different organizations to help them share their expertise, leverage limited resources, and expand community participation in financial education efforts; and

-WHEREAS; this year's Money Smart Wisconsin campaign kicks off with the convening of the Governor's Council on Financial Literacy and Capability and includes "The Big Read," a statewide event for kids in pre-kindergarten through fourth grade where adults at dozens of locations will read books with personal finance lessons to children, and the Money Smart Wisconsin Scholarship Contest, where 15 graduating high school seniors will be recognized with a scholarship for their essay submissions outlining how they plan to pay for the cost of higher education; and

-WHEREAS; this week and throughout the month of April, the state of Wisconsin joins DFI, along with other state and federal agencies, financial institutions, consumer groups, and individuals across the state, in recognizing the important role financial education plays in creating a more equitable and empowered state:
+WHEREAS; this year's Money Smart Wisconsin campaign kicks off with the convening of the Governor's Council on Financial Literacy and Capability and includes "The Big Read," a statewide event for kids in pre-kindergarten through fourth grade where adults at dozens of locations will read books with personal finance lessons to children, and the Money Smart Wisconsin Scholarship Contest, where 15 graduating high school seniors will be recognized with a scholarship for their essay submissions outlining how they plan to pay for the cost of higher education; and WHEREAS; this week and throughout the month of April, the state of Wisconsin joins DFI, DPI, and OCI, along with other state and federal agencies, financial institutions, consumer groups, and individuals across the state, in recognizing the important role financial education plays in creating a more equitable and empowered state;

-NOW, THEREFORE, I, Tony Evers, Governor of the State of Wisconsin, do hereby proclaim April 5 through April 12 2025 as throughout the State of Wisconsin and I commend this observance to all
+NOW, THEREFORE, I, Tony Evers, Governor of the State of Wisconsin, do hereby proclaim April 6 through 13 2024 as throughout the State of Wisconsin and I commend this observance to all our state's residents.

-MONEY SMART WEEK WISCONSIN
+MONEY SMART WISCONSIN WEEK

-our state's residents.

 IN TESTIMONY WHEREOF, I have hereunto set my hand and caused the Great Seal of the State of Wisconsin to be affixed.
-Done at the Capitol in the City of Madison this 25th day of March 2025.
+Done at the Capitol in the City of Madison this 29th day of March 2024.

 TONY EVERS, Governor

 By the Governor:

 SARAH GODLEWSKI, Secretary of State